M0ses/nm-plugin-sad/README.md

 nm-plugin-sad
 =============

-'''A plugin/dispatcher script for NetworkManager for siproxd and dnsmasq'''
+**A plugin/dispatcher script for NetworkManager for siproxd and dnsmasq**

 This tool is a "plugin" for NetworkManager in form of a dispatcher script (located under /etc/NetworkManager/dispatcher.d) which starts